Discovering vibegron for OAB

 At Urovant Sciences, we’ve made it our mission to keep patient health and well-being front and center.
-In accordance with Urovant’s ongoing research and development efforts, our Medical Affairs team is honored to play a vital role by providing scientific support and to prioritize the resources needed to assist you where and when it matters most for patients.
+As part of this effort, our Medical Affairs team plays a vital role in providing the scientific support and resources needed to assist you where it matters most for patients.

 Discover Our Pipeline